-Timber owned primarily for generating profit may be classified as either an investment or business property.
-The distinction between an investment and business is based on specific circumstances.
-If your acreage is relatively "small" with infrequent sales transactions, you may prefer to claim the investment status for simplicity of filing.
+Timber owned primarily for generating profit may be classified as either an investment or a business property.
+The distinction between an investment and a business is based on specific circumstances.
+If your acreage is relatively small, with infrequent sales transactions, you may prefer to claim it as an investment to simplify the filing process.

-Use Form 1040 Schedule D and the new Form 8949 to report gains from sales of standing timber held as an investment.
-It's prudent to file Form T (Timber), Forest Activities Schedule, if you claim a deduction for depletion of timber (see page 15).
+Use Form 1040 Schedule D and the new Form 8949 to report gains from the sale of standing timber held as an investment.
+It is prudent to file a Form T (Timber), Forest Activities Schedule, if you claim a deduction for the depletion of timber (see page 16).

-Timber management expenses for woodland held as investment are reported on Form 1040 Schedule A (see page 17).
+Report timber management expenses for woodland held as investment on Form 1040 Schedule A (see page 18).